MbuguaCaleb/spring_batch_bootcamp_001/readme.md

 **Managing of State Within a Step**

 ```

+Similar to jobExecution Listener which can help me hook into the lifecycle of a Job, But this is in a Step

 (a)ItemStream

 Within a Step, State is just as important,this is where ItemStream comes in